 - Utilize a range of software applications including Microsoft Outlook, Microsoft Word, Microsoft Excel, Elite Enterprise (billing and records database), DeskSite (document management system), and other practice- or firm-specific applications.

 - Interact with clients via telephone, electronic mail, and facsimile as necessary.

 - Coordinate with colleagues and/or departments to ensure completion of assigned tasks and other requests.

 - Responsible for monitoring the docket for assigned cases to anticipate workload and deadlines.

 - Research and retrieve information for the completion of assigned tasks utilizing practice specific resources.
 Such resources include PACER, DocketNavigator, court websites, etc.

-- Perform general administrative duties or tasks as required and additional responsibilities as needed.
+- Perform general administrative duties or tasks as required.

 - May guide, mentor, or be a resource for other practice administrators to enhance overall productivity of firm.

 - May take on additional responsibilities as needed.